dannycab/phy321msu/admin/grading.md

 ### Final Project (30%)

 The final project is designed for you to show your understanding of the various physics and mathematical topics we have covered during the semester.
-The final project will be due by Friday, May 2nd via the D2L Assignments page.
+The final project has two parts: (1) an in-class presentation and (2) a computational essay.
+Presentations will occur the final week of classes (01-05 Dec; time slots will be assigned at random).
+The computational essay will be due the first day of finals week (08 Dec) via the D2L Assignments page.

 For the final exam project, you will choose a physical system to analyze fully.
 You will prepare a narrative report (as a Jupyter notebook) that shows your work and explains your results.
+Your presentation will educate us on your system and present your computational essay and findings.
+We will have project update homework problems starting with the first midterm to ensure you make good progress and to reduce end of semester stress.
 By the end of the semester, you will hopefully feel confident in your ability to choose a system to study.
 However, if you are unsure, please reach out to Danny for guidance.

 You can work in pairs (2 people) OR by yourself.
-The expectation is that if you work together on the project, you will turn in your own work.
-In other words, the final project should be turned in by each student individually and should represent their own work.
+A rubric and breakdown of the grading will be available later in the semester.
+It will include your reviewing of classmates presentations throughout that last week of class.

 ## Extra Credit Opportunities